dsmic/LearnMultiplyByHand/README.md

 # LearnMultiplyByHand
 A neural network is teached multiplication by hand

-Some work was done trying to "Learning to Execute" (https://arxiv.org/abs/1410.4615).
-Trying to break the problems down it seems, that even simple multiplication is not learned with high accuracy.
+Some previous work was done e.g. "Learning to Execute" (https://arxiv.org/abs/1410.4615).
+Trying to break the problem down it seems, that even simple multiplication is not learned with high accuracy.

-Therefor we try to teach multiplication by hand to a neural network: e.g.
+Therefore we try to teach multiplication by hand to a neural network: e.g.

     6046588*80647=